University of Technology Sydney

 Applicants must have completed a UTS recognised bachelor's degree in a relevant discipline at an appropriate level.

-To qualify for entry into the course, students must have successfully completed:
+To qualify for entry into the course, the student must have successfully completed:

 1. all required subjects in their professional degree program with a weighted average mark of 65 and above; and